 Homeowners find epoxy flooring appealing for its durability, easy cleaning, and good looks.
 Businesses that use epoxy flooring will likely do so for high-traffic areas and heavy equipment use due to its durability.

-But all this comes at a certain cost, which takes us to the main concern regarding epoxy: “Is it too expensive?”
-In this article, we’ll compare the epoxy flooring cost.
+All this comes at a price, so the main question is: how much does epoxy cost?
+In this article, we’ll break down the epoxy flooring cost.

 The price varies based on materials, cost of labor, and level of durability compared to past years.
 With this detailed guide, you can decide which flooring options work best in your space at the optimal budget.